AnthonyPAlicea/anthonyalicea/blog/normal-ui-usability-technique-for-non-designers.md

 Normalized workflows reduce cognitive load at each point, meaning how much the user has to take in and think about.
 Denormalized screens, on the other hand, can be more efficient for practiced users.

 You can draw these workflows.
-I draw squares to represent screens,  circles to represent states of a screen, and arrows to represent actions the user takes.
+I draw squares to represent screens,  circles to represent states of a screen (which I call "frames"), and arrows to represent actions the user takes.

 When you draw a workflow, if you have few squares and lots of circles it shows the user stays on just a few screens while working, and thus the workflow is denormalized.